TheInfamousGrim/nextjs-personal-site/README.md

 Please follow these steps to use the application locally

-1. Spin up a developer server using Vite.
+1. Spin up a developer server using webpack.

    - `npm run dev`